-Nixon’s War on Terrorism: The FBI, Leftist Guerrillas, and the Origins of Counterterrorism (under contract, University of North Carolina Press, Justice, Power, and Politics series)
+Nixon’s War at Home: The FBI, Leftist Guerrillas, and the Origins of Counterterrorism (University of North Carolina Press, Justice, Power, and Politics series, September 2021) Order here.

-During the presidency of Richard Nixon (1969-1974), homegrown leftist guerrilla groups such as the Weather Underground and the Black Liberation Army carried out hundreds of bombings and other violent attacks throughout the United States.
-How did this violence influence the Federal Bureau of Investigation and American politics?
-Drawing on thousands of pages of FBI documents and other declassified sources, this book shows how guerrilla violence prompted the FBI to institute new policing measures and revive illegal spy techniques previously used against alleged Communist “subversives” in the name of fighting “terrorism.”
-These efforts unexpectedly led to a bureaucratic struggle between the Nixon administration and the FBI that played a key role in precipitating the Watergate Scandal and Nixon’s resignation.
-At the same time, however, FBI and White House officials developed surveillance practices that would inform U.S. counterterrorism strategies into the twenty-first century, entrenching mass surveillance as a cornerstone of the national security state.
+During the presidency of Richard Nixon, homegrown leftist guerrilla groups like the Weather Underground and the Black Liberation Army carried out hundreds of attacks in the United States.
+The FBI had a long history of infiltrating activist groups, but this type of clandestine action posed a unique challenge.
+Drawing on thousands of pages of declassified FBI documents, Nixon’s War at Home shows how America’s war with domestic guerrillas prompted a host of new policing measures as the FBI revived illegal spy techniques previously used against communists in the name of fighting terrorism.
+These efforts did little to stop the guerrillas—instead, they led to a bureaucratic power struggle that fueled the Watergate Scandal and brought down Nixon.
+Yet despite their internal conflicts, FBI and White House officials developed preemptive surveillance practices that would inform U.S. counterterrorism strategies into the twenty-first century, entrenching mass surveillance as a cornerstone of the national security state.

 Science for the People: Documents from America’s Movement of Radical Scientists, co-edited with Sigrid Schmalzer and Alyssa Botelho (University of Massachusetts Press, 2018)